Water quality in Canadian rivers

 More information

 This region is home to approximately 2.3 million people, or 7% of Canada's population.
-The majority live in Nova Scotia, New Brunswick and on the island of Newfoundland.
+The majority live in Nova Scotia, New Brunswick and the island of Newfoundland, Labrador and Prince Edward Island aren’t highly populated.

 Agriculture is mainly found in Prince Edward Island, Nova Scotia's Annapolis Valley and New Brunswick where the soil and climate are suitable.

-Mining and forestry are 2 of the region's largest industries.
-In Newfoundland and Labrador, iron ore, nickel, copper, cobalt and gold are mined.
-New Brunswick and Nova Scotia have many active aggregate, limestone, gypsum, coal and gold mines.
+Mining and forestry are two of the region's largest sectors in Newfoundland and Labrador where iron, ore, nickel, copper, cobalt and gold are mined.
+New Brunswick and Nova Scotia have also many active aggregate, limestone, gypsum, coal and gold mines.
 Forestry, the largest industry in New Brunswick, is composed of solid wood and pulp production.
-Water pollution from mining and pulp and paper industries effluent is regulated, but limited releases to rivers and leaching from tailings and waste rock enclosures can have a local impact on water quality.
-Closed or abandoned metal mines may still be releasing harmful substances to the water.
-Also, mines are often located in areas where mineral content in the soil and in water may be naturally high.
+Water withdrawals and discharges from mining and pulp and paper industries effluent are regulated, but local impacts on water quality can be observed where limited releases to rivers and leaching from tailings and waste rock enclosures occur.
+Closed or abandoned metal mines have the potential to release harmful substances to the water.
+Also, the local geology in mining areas often has naturally higher levels of metals in soil and water and this needs to be considered.

 • marginal at 11% of sites